seven-io/shopware6/README.md

 <li>Navigate to Administration -&gt; Settings -&gt; System -&gt; Plugins -&gt; sms77io</li>
 <li>Enter and save the required API key</li>
 </ol>
+You can alternatively download the <a href='https://github.com/sms77io/shopware6-plugin/releases/latest'>latest Release</a> and upload the *.zip via the plugin manager.

 ### Plugin options
 <ul>